Rain Gauges – What They Are, How They Work, And The Different Types

 Like a standard rain gauge, it uses a collector funnel with a narrow pipe at the bottom to capture rainfall.
 From the pipe, the water drops onto a finely-balanced seesaw device with small buckets on each side.

 At any point, one of the buckets is positioned directly under the pipe.
-When enough water collects in the bucket, its weight makes it drops to the bottom and empties itself while lifting the opposite bucket into position under the pipe.
+When enough water collects in the bucket, its weight causes it to tip downward, emptying itself while lifting the opposite bucket into position under the pipe.

 This process keeps repeating as rainwater continues to flow through the funnel onto the buckets.
-Each time a bucket drops to the bottom, it triggers an electronic switch.
+Each time a bucket tips, it triggers an electronic switch.
 In turn, the switch sends a wireless or landline signal to a base station.

 Each signal represents a specific amount of rain that has been set up and calibrated in the tipping bucket mechanism.
 By counting each signal and adding it up, weather stations can calculate the rainfall over any given period.

-As the water flows out of each bucket, it drains through predesigned openings in the rain gauge, meaning there is no need for anyone to maintain the system.
-This advantage makes it ideal for use in remote weather stations, which is also hard to reach.
+As the water flows out of each bucket, it drains through predesigned openings in the rain gauge, meaning it does not need to be manually emptied.
+This advantage makes it ideal for use in remote weather stations, which are often hard to reach.

 3. Weighing Precipitation Gauge

-The amount of compression gets measured and used to calculate the weight of the water.
-The measurement can be recorded manually with a pen on a drum or electronically with a data-logger and send to the base weather station via landline or wireless connection.
+The amount of compression is measured and used to calculate the weight of the water.
+The measurement can be recorded manually with a pen on a drum or electronically with a data logger and sent to the base weather station via landline or wireless connection.

 The weighing precipitation gauge has some advantages over the tipping bucket system, including the ability to capture and measure snow and other solid forms of precipitation.
 It is also better equipped to handle large downpours.